Jeanselme/Jeanselme/README.md

 🤔 - My research interest lies in developing machine learning models to assist medical practitioners with a focus on reducing inequalities in medical care access and delivery.

-👨‍🎓 - I am looking for assistant professor positions at the intersection of machine learning, human decision-making and algorithmic fairness in the NYC area.
+👨‍🎓 - I am looking for assistant professor positions at the intersection of machine learning, human decision-making and algorithmic fairness.

 More details on my [webpage](https://jeanselme.github.io/).
 Reach out if you'd like to collaborate !